Jupp Heynckes: Borussia Mönchengladbach

 Mönchengladbach finished the 1982–83 season in 12th place.
-Under Heynckes, Mönchengladbach had finished in seventh place in 1980, sixth place in 1981 and seventh place in 1982.
 For the third consecutive season, Mönchengladbach was eliminated in the quarter-final of the DFB-Pokal.

 In the 1983–84 season, Die Fohlen finished third in the Bundesliga, missing out on the league title to VfB Stuttgart on goal difference.
 The team also reached the DFB-Pokal final, losing to Bayern Munich on penalties.

 Mönchengladbach finished the 1984–85 season in fourth place.
 They were eliminated in the second round of the UEFA Cup by Widzew Łódź and in the semi-final of the DFB-Pokal by Bayern Munich.

 Mönchengladbach finished the 1985–86 season in fourth place in the league.
 In the third-round of the UEFA Cup, Gladbach beat Real Madrid 5–1 at the Rheinstadion.
 However, a 4–0 loss at the Santiago Bernabéu Stadium in the second leg saw Borussia eliminated on the away goals rule.
 In 2013, Heynckes described it as "the worst night of my career".

 In his final season in charge, Heynckes led Mönchengladbach to another third-place finish and the UEFA Cup semi-final.
 Despite not winning a trophy during his spell as manager of his hometown club, a record that earned him the nickname "the champion without a title", he was appointed as manager of Bayern Munich in the summer of 1987, where he again succeeded the outgoing Udo Lattek.

 Heynckes finished with a record of 169 wins, 77 draws and 97 losses.